-God speaks to us now from the burning embers of Charlottesville to remind us of who we are.
-Because it's only in knowing who we are that we will find the strength and faith to step into the future and change the world.
+God speaks to us now from the burning embers of Kenosha and Minneapolis, Portland and Atlanta, to remind us of who we are.
+Because it's only in knowing who we are that we will find the strength and faith to step into the future and be the people God made us to be.

-Today, we receive that memory, that strength, in Communion.
+Today, we receive that memory, that strength, in worship.
 Jesus Christ becomes for us today our own divine interruption.
 And when amnesia is the norm, memory is power.
 Memory is identity; it is freedom.
 We take our name from Jesus Christ.
 We are Christians.
 We are followers of the one who defied both empire and death.
 We are children of God and are loved.
 The Holy Spirit courses through our veins.